TryQuiet/framework-builder/README.md

 `node-gyp` is being used to build shared libraries against defined architecture for desired packages.
 The artifacts are being copied into `deps/{platform}/{architecture}/{package}` directory.

+Each build uses dedicated nodejs headers.
+Mobile platforms (iOS, Android) gets them from `nodedir` directory that is present in this repository, and should be manually updated along with the nodejs used on the platform.
+Desktop platforms (MacOS, Linux, Windows) downloads electron's nodejs headers on-the-go.
+Command that rebuilds the packages takes electron version as an argument - it's the same version as the one installed in this repo's `node_modules`.
+Make sure to install the same electron you'll be using in the project you build the libraries for!

+## Testing
+Built binaries can easily be tested against working with electron.
+Build libraries for one of desired desktop platforms, and run `test` command from within `test-binaries` subproject.
+As a result, you should see error-free command line output, and a 'dummy' database files present under the subproject's directory.
+(In the test, a `leveldown` binary is being put under pressure).

 ## Define packages to build
 generate-frameworks script gets three arguments: desired platform; cpu architecture to build against; comma-separated package names to iterate over and to run proper scripts for each.